caesarcai/AccAltProj_for_RPCA/README.md

 ## Input Description and Parameters Turning

 ## Output Description
+1. L: The estimated low-rank component of $D$.
+1. S: The estimated sparse component of $D$.

 ## Demo
 Clone the codes and install PROPACK.
 Your directory should read as